General: A hairy, perennial forb.

 Pinchushions (Scabiosa spp.), exotic.
 These garden plants are smaller, less hairy, with stem leaves that are toothed.
 Also, the corolla has 5 lobes, whereas Field Scabious corolla has only 4 lobes.

 Where did it come from?
 Field Scabious was originally introduced from Eurasia as an ornamental.

-It was originally introduced from Eurasia and prefers nutrient rich soils.
-It is found in most agriculture areas in BC.
-It flourishes along roadsides, ditches and pastures in mid elevations.
+Where does it grow here?
+It prefers nutrient-rich soils.
+It is found in most agricultural areas in BC.
+It flourishes along roadsides, ditches and pastures at mid elevations.